 The icon indicates free access to the linked research on JSTOR.

 The island of Guam is suddenly in the news because it is said to be within range of ballistic missiles from North Korea.
-A U.S. territory located in the western Pacific, Guam is the largest of the Marianas Islands, roughly halfway between Japan and New Guinea.
-It is also approximately the same distance from Sydney, Australia, as it is from Hawaii: 3,300 miles.
-The island is 32 miles long and 4 to 9 miles wide and has a population of 162,000.
-Nearly 30% of the island’s territory is controlled by the U.S. military, which has some 6,000 military personal stationed there.
+A US territory located in the western Pacific, Guam is the largest of the Marianas Islands, roughly halfway between Japan and New Guinea.
+It is also approximately the same distance from Sydney, Australia, as it is from Hawaiʻi: 3,300 miles.
+The island is thirty-two miles long and four-to-nine miles wide and has a population of 162,000.
+Nearly 30 percent of the island’s territory is controlled by the US military, which has some 6,000 military personal stationed there.
 The military and tourism are the prime economic drivers on the island.

 “Guam became a testing ground for America’s response to the new era of decolonization,” writes Maga.
 The post-WWII period, remember, saw the European powers, particularly Britain and France, embroiled in serious challenges to their empires in Africa and Asia, resulting in a flurry of newly independent nations in the 1950s–1960s.

-On July 21, 1950 the Organic Act of Guam became law, granting Guamanians full citizenship rights.
+On July 21, 1950, the Organic Act of Guam became law, granting Guamanians full citizenship rights.
 The Navy’s colonial administration was ended.
-Today, Guamanians vote for President—their straw poll usually gets some media attention, and they send delegates to party conventions—but do not have Electoral Collage representation, and only a non-voting delegate to the House of Representatives.
+Today, Guamanians vote for President—their straw poll usually gets some media attention, and they send delegates to party conventions—but do not have Electoral College representation, and they send only a non-voting delegate to the House of Representatives.

 Resources